 They always say don’t mix business with pleasure.
 In this case business owners should avoid mixing their personal and business finances.
 This is something you should be doing from the start.
 If you haven’t already, make clear definitions between your personal and business finances with separate accounts, this will give you better insight into what you are spending and where.

 Pay attention to the small business tax deductions outlined in this article: 5 Small Business Tax Deductions.
 Note that this is not a comprehensive list and you should check with a tax professional or on the IRS website for complete information.

 Deductions are also available for equipment purchases, business expenses, auto expenses, meal and entertainment costs, travel expenses and startup expense deductions.

-DISCLAIMER: The SmartBiz® Small Business Blog and other related communications from SmartBiz Loans® are intended to provide general information on relevant topics for managing small businesses.
+WHAT YOU NEED TO KNOW: The SmartBiz® Small Business Blog and other related communications from SmartBiz Loans® are intended to provide general information on relevant topics for managing small businesses.
 Be aware that this is not a comprehensive analysis of the subject matter covered and is not intended to provide specific recommendations to you or your business with respect to the matters addressed.
-Please consult a certified accountant or tax professional for further information.
+Please consult legal and financial processionals for further information.